Opentrons/opentrons/api/docs/v2/index.rst

 How it's Organized
 ++++++++++++++++++

-When writing protocols using the Opentrons API, there are generally five sections:
+When writing protocols using the Python Protocol API, there are generally five sections:

 1) Metadata and Version Selection
 2) Run function